 Eat a SANE Diet: A SANE diet means reducing or eliminating heavily processed foods as much as possible, replacing them with whole foods.
 The four main SANE food groups are non-starchy vegetables, nutrient-dense proteins, whole-food fats, and low-fructose fruits.
 Try to eat foods as close to their natural states as possible, meaning they should be minimally processed or unprocessed.
 Frozen is fine as long as the product doesn’t contain additives.

 Lower your stress levels: Make a point to de-stress every day.
 You can do this through meditation, yoga, going out to the movies, taking a walk in the park.
 Anything you do for fun or relaxation will lower your stress levels.

 Get plenty of sleep: Research shows getting 7-8 hours of uninterrupted sleep every night keeps your cortisol levels low, which lowers your setpoint weight.
 One good way to do this is to turn off the TV, stay away from your computer, and put away your smartphone an hour before bedtime.
 The light from these items cause a decrease in your melatonin levels, which tells you it’s time to wake up.
 You don’t need that right before bedtime.

-Stay hydrated: Studies show staying well-hydrated increases fat-burning.
+Stay hydrated: Studies show staying well-hydrated increases fat burning.
 Though the standard “wisdom” of getting 8 glasses of water a day is not necessarily true, you should drink several glasses of liquid.
 If you don’t like plain water, add a spritz of lemon to it.
 Or, drink green tea.

-Isn’t it Time to Get SANE?
+Isn’t it time to go SANE?